4900 California Ave 2nd floor, Bakersfield, CA 93309

 International Tax Help in Bakersfield, CA

-Because the Offshore Voluntary Disclosure Program (OVDP) is coming to an end in 2018, it is urgent for noncompliant taxpayers to explore their disclosure options as soon as possible.
+The Offshore Voluntary Disclosure Program (OVDP) came to an end in 2018.
+The replacement program is now called the: Voluntary Disclosure Practice – VDP. it is urgent for noncompliant taxpayers to explore their disclosure options as soon as possible.
 Contact our international tax attorneys for prompt assistance.

 Bakersfield Business Tax Attorneys for Employment and Payroll Taxes